[HISTORY: Adopted by the Mayor and Council of the Borough of Westwood 7-16-2019 by Ord. No. 19-9. Amendments noted where applicable.]

 - The flood elevation shown on a published Flood Insurance Study (FIS) including the Flood Insurance Rate Map (FIRM).
 For zones AE, AH, AO, and A1-30, the elevation represents the water surface elevation resulting from a flood that has a one-percent or greater chance of being equaled or exceeded in any given year.

 - Any area of the building having its floor subgrade (below ground level) on all sides.

 - BREAKAWAY WALL

-- A wall that is part of the structural support of the building and is intended through its design and construction to collapse under specific lateral loading forces without causing damage to the elevated portion of the building or supporting foundation system.
+- A wall that is not part of the structural support of the building and is intended through its design and construction to collapse under specific lateral loading forces without causing damage to the elevated portion of the building or supporting foundation system.

-- Any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, or storage of equipment or materials located within the area of special flood hazard.
+- Any man-made change to improved or unimproved real estate, including, but not limited to, buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, or storage of equipment or materials located within the area of special flood hazard.